Kathy Rinaldi: Fed Cup

-In December 2016, Rinaldi was appointed as the captain of the United States Fed Cup team, succeeding Mary Joe Fernandez.
+In December 2016, Rinaldi was appointed as the captain of the United States Fed Cup team, succeeding Mary Joe Fernández.
 In her first year as Fed Cup captain, the U.S. won the 2017 Fed Cup.

 Family

 Rinaldi married Brad Stunkel, her high school sweetheart, on December 11, 1993, and adopted his surname.
-She gave birth to a son, Bradley Benton Stunkel Jr., on February 8, 1995.
+She gave birth to a son, Bradley Benton "Duke" Stunkel Jr., on February 8, 1995.
 The family currently resides in Palm City, Florida.